MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/ready.md

 # Azure Landing Zone review for SAP

-SAP workloads typically supports mission critical business functions and sensitive data.
-Before deploying SAP to the cloud, your landing zones should meet any governance, security, and operations requirements for secure, mission critical applications.
+The SAP platform typically supports mission critical business functions, sensitive data, and workloads vital to business operations.
+Before deploying your SAP platform and workloads to the cloud, your landing zones should meet any governance, security, and operations requirements for secure, mission critical applications.

-If you have followed a central operations model and built your landing zones using the "start small & expand approach to landing zones", you must complete the Govern and Manage methodologies of the cloud adoption framework before deploying SAP workload on Azure.
-However, if you are just getting started in your cloud journey, SAP workload is an indicator that you may want to instead consider starting with the "enterprise-scale approach to landing zones".
+If you have followed a central operations model and built your landing zones using the "start small & expand approach to landing zones", you must complete the Govern and Manage methodologies of the cloud adoption framework before deploying a production SAP platform on Azure.
+Inclusion of an SAP platform in your adoption plan is an indicator that you may have a higher degree of operations, compliance, and security requirements for your cloud environment.
+If you are just getting started in your cloud journey, instead consider starting with the "enterprise-scale approach to landing zones".
 See the article series on [Azure Landing Zones](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) to get started with either approach.

 ## SAP Azure Landing Zone evaluation